benlipp/crappy-commit/README.md

 Or, you can run 'crap add $INSERT\_MESSAGE\_HERE' to add custom messages to your message list.

-'crap install' downloads a fresh copy of the message list.
+'crap reset' downloads a fresh copy of the message list.